MicroEJ/docs/SDK6UserGuide/testProject.rst

 Gradle automatically executes all the tests located in the test source folder.
 If you want to execute only a subset of these tests, Gradle provides 2 solutions:

-- filtering configuration in the build script file
+- Filtering configuration in the build script file.
-- filtering option in the command line
+- Filtering option in the command line.

 The tests filtering configuration must be done in the ``filter`` block of the test task: